 1. To read the information assigned in the text; anything assigned to be read from the text might appear on an exam.
 2. To follow directions on blackboard.
-3. To deliver speeches and written materials in a language instructor understands.
+3. To deliver speeches and written materials in a language understood by the instructor, this includes any potential synchronous meetings.
 4. To participate in any required forum discussions.
 5. To show maturity and professionalism in preparation of assignments and in classroom behavior.
 This means speech topics must be appropriate.
 6. To show courtesy to fellow classmates/speakers.
 7. To seek help from the professor if assistance is required in some way.
 8. To appropriately cite information obtained from other sources, both in written and verbal formats.
 Please refer to the academic honesty section below for further details.
 9. To initiate withdrawal from the course if absences become excessive.
-Your professor may drop students if uncommunicative for over two weeks.
+Your professor will drop you from the course if you miss more than two weeks' worth of class.